P. S. Kumaraswamy Raja: Early life

 Raja was born on 8 July 1898 in Rajapalayam to Poosapati Sanjeevi Raja.
 His mother died when he was eight days old and his father when he was three.
+Raja belonged to the Raju community, the ancestors of which migrated from the northern circars of Andhra Pradesh during the Vijayanagara rule in the Tamil Country.
 Raja had no brothers and sisters and was brought up by his grandmother.
 After schooling, Raja was connected with the Indian National Congress organisation at its every level.
 He took a prominent part in Panchayat organisations, local Board administration.
 He served as the President of Rajapalayam Union, the Panchayat court, the District Board of Ramnathapuram and the District educational Council among others.
 He was an uncle of military officer K.A.S.
 Raja.
+His great grandson Srimaan Ramachandra Raja currently serves as the All India Secretary of NSUI.
+The students wing of Indian National Congress and is a key figure for Tamil Nadu Congress committee.